Traditional Wattalappam Recipe (Steamed Coconut Milk Pudding)

 Yes, the flavors are similar to jaggery kheer or coconut kheer because both use coconut milk and jaggery.
 However, wattalappam is a firm steamed pudding, while kheer is soft and spoonable.

-If you enjoy jaggery-based festive sweets, you may also love my Sakkarai Pongal Recipe made with rice and jaggery.
+If you enjoy traditional jaggery-based sweets, you may also love trying my Sakkarai Pongal Recipe made with rice and jaggery.

-Try it once, chill it well for the perfect set, slice it neatly, and serve with love.
+Try this homemade wattalappam once, chill it well for the perfect soft set, slice it neatly, and serve it with love.